Jesper Jinx is a disastrous, unlucky prankster and hilariously funny!

 Jesper Jinx is a collection of short, funny stories that children from 7 to adults of 100 will enjoy and will be able to relate to.
 What child has never pulled a prank of some sort, and even had it backfire?

-A great collection of stories that will spark a child’s interest in reading.
+This is a great collection of stories that will spark a child’s interest in reading and provide them with a lot of laughs.

 Available to buy from Amazon here.

-For more information about Jesper Jinx and the series visit www.jesperjinx.com.
+For more information about Jesper Jinx and the series visit jesperjinx.com.